Last Updated on April 6, 2021 by tripcentral

 What is Holy Week in the Dominican Republic?

 In the Dominican Republic respectively, 85.4% of believing people are Roman Catholic, meaning Holy Week and Easter is an important and valued time of year.
-This year, Holy Week falls on March 24 through March 31, 2018.
+In 2022, Holy Week is from April 10 through April 16.

 So, what does that mean for your vacation?